thesSmartApe/polymarket-copy-trading-bot/README.md

 If you're tracking a trader with $10,000 and they buy $500 worth of shares:
 - Your balance: $1,000
 - Position ratio: `$1,000 / ($10,000 + $500) = 9.5%`
-- Your trade size: `$500 × 9.5% = $47.50`
+- Base trade size: `$500 × 9.5% = $47.50`
+- With 2x multiplier: `$47.50 × 2 = $95.00`

-The bot ensures you maintain proportional exposure relative to the traders you follow.
+The bot ensures you maintain proportional exposure relative to the traders you follow, and you can amplify positions using the multiplier.

 ---